Manuel A. Bautista González

 Following a stint in commercial banking at Scotiabank, Manuel became a research assistant to Carlos Marichal (El Colegio de México) for a project on the history of global financial crises.
 At El Colegio de México, he helped developed a portal of sources for the study of the global economy.
 In addition, Manuel was an executive and research assistant to Luis Jáuregui (Mora Institute) in the Mexican Economic History Association.
 He was also a teaching assistant in Mexican economic history courses (undergraduate level) and lecturer of microeconomics (postgraduate level) at UNAM.

 In 2012-2013, Manuel was a graduate student intern at the Rare Book and Manuscripts Library at Columbia, where he processed and created a finding aid for the Leon Fraser Papers.
-Between 2012 and 2014, Manuel has worked as a teaching assistant to David Weiman, and Alan Dye (Barnard College), Pablo Piccato, William Deringer, Eric Foner, and Kenneth Jackson (Columbia University) and Matthew Vaz (City College of New York).
-Manuel was rapporteur of the Economic History Seminar at Columbia University from August 2012 to October 2014.
+Between 2012 and 2014, Manuel has worked as a teaching assistant to David Weiman and Alan Dye (Barnard College), Pablo Piccato, William Deringer, Eric Foner and Kenneth Jackson (Columbia University).
+Manuel has also been rapporteur of the Economic History Seminar at Columbia University since August 2012.